Neiman Marcus: Cookie recipe urban legend

-Dating back as early as the 1930s, rumors started to circulate about a woman and her daughter who were out to lunch and for dessert shared a chocolate chip cookie that they loved so much they asked the server for the recipe.
+Dating back as early as the 1930s, rumors started to circulate about a woman and her daughter who were out to lunch at Neiman Marcus and for dessert shared a chocolate chip cookie that they loved so much they asked the server for the recipe.
 The server said that the recipe would cost "two fifty" and the woman agreed.
 However, she was in disbelief when she was charged $250 for the recipe instead of what she thought would be $2.50.
 The rumor eventually became xeroxlore and a chain letter.

 In 1997, after the rumor had progressed to an infamous e-mail forward, the company released a statement that the story was an urban legend.
 As a sign of good faith, the store also released a version of their cookie recipe for free to all customers to try.